Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/ancient-blue-dragon.md

   - name: "Draconic Momentum"
     desc: "  The dragon recharges its Breath Weapon whenever it scores a critical hit with a [[Strike]]."
   - name: "Mirage"
-    desc: "  Whenever the dragon uses Breath Weapon while the illusory image from its innate [[project image]] spell persists, it can cause the Breath Weapon to originate from itself or the image."
+    desc: "  Whenever the dragon uses Breath Weapon while the illusory image from its innate [[project-image|project image]] spell persists, it can cause the Breath Weapon to originate from itself or the image."
   - name: "Storm Breath"
     desc: "⬻ ([[arcane]], [[concentrate]], [[electricity]], [[evocation]]); __Requirements__ A storm cloud created by Breath Weapon is within 500 feet, and the dragon can see the cloud. __Frequency__ once per round  __Effect__  The dragon calls down a lightning bolt from a storm cloud created by its Breath Weapon.
 This creates a vertical line of lightning to the ground that deals 6d12 (6d12) electricity damage to all enemies in its path (DC 40 basic Reflex save)."